 If you’re using pasta (if not, check the substitutions section below), you can use one pound of whatever pasta you like.
-I used regular fusilli pasta for this.
+I used fusilli bucatini pasta for this.

 Whole wheat pasta or other pastas will also work, just cook according to package instructions.

 As far as veggies, you can use whatever you’d like!
-I used what I had on hand: bell peppers, jicama, and cucumber, but you could also use carrots (cut finely), tomatoes, avocado, broccoli, cauliflower, zucchini, mushrooms, corn, etc.!
+I used what I really like: grape tomatoes, bell pepper, and cucumber, but you could also use carrots (cut finely), tomatoes, avocado, broccoli, cauliflower, zucchini, mushrooms, corn, etc.!

-You could definitely also include a protein like tofu, tempeh, or seitan if you wish.
+You could definitely also include a protein like chickpeas, tofu, tempeh, or seitan if you wish.

 That’s it!
 It’s a super simple, delicious, and wholesome recipe.
 Keep reading to see how you can substitute ingredients and customize it to your own tastes.